manuel-rhdt/PathWeightSampling.jl/docs/src/guide.md

 ```
 The first two reactions specify the evolution of the input signal `S`, and last two reactions specify the evolution of the output `X`.
 Thus, both the input and output signal are modeled as a simple birth-death process, however the birth rate of `X` increases with higher copy numbers of  `S`.

 The first step is to create the system that we are going to use.
-The simple gene expression model shown above is already included as an example in PWS.jl and can be directly used as follows:
+The simple gene expression model shown above is already included as an example in PathWeightSampling.jl and can be directly used as follows:
 ```@example 1
-using PWS
+using PathWeightSampling

-system = PWS.gene_expression_system()
+system = PathWeightSampling.gene_expression_system()
 ```
 The result is a `system` consisting of the 4 reactions mentioned above and default values for the initial condition and the parameters that specify the reaction rates.